 Table 1 Biomarkers representative of early PDAC development organized by source

 Currently there are no biomarkers validated for early detection of PDAC.
 However, a number of published biomarkers demonstrate potential for future evaluation.
-Elevation of Carbohydrate antigen 19-9 (CA19-9), the only biomarker routinely used in the management of PDAC, has been shown in samples taken prior to diagnosis76, however, is not recommended for screening.
+Elevation of Carbohydrate antigen 19-9 (CA19-9), the only biomarker routinely used in the management of PDAC, has been shown in samples taken prior to diagnosis76.
+However, it is not recommended for screening.
 CA19-9 is also not expressed in individuals with a Lewis-negative genotype, only 65% of patients with resectable PDAC have elevated serum levels77 and it is elevated in other benign and malignant diseases.
 The diagnostic value of CA19-9 may, in the future, be improved by measuring the antigen on individual proteins or using it in combination with additional markers.
-In the distinction of PDAC from benign disease and healthy controls, Lee et al.78 reported an improved AUC using a combination of CA19-9 and CEMIP compared to CA19-9 alone (0.94 vs 0.89).
+In the distinction of PDAC from benign disease and healthy controls, Lee et al.78 reported an improved AUC using a combination of CA19-9 and CEMIP (cell migration-inducing hyaluronan binding protein), a protein involved in the degradation of hyaluronan. compared to CA19-9 alone (0.94 vs 0.89).
 Importantly, CEMIP showed a diagnostic yield of 86.1% (68/79) in CA19-9 Le-negative PDAC.

 While a comprehensive review of candidate biomarkers for early detection is beyond the scope of this review, we have highlighted several novel biomarkers resulting from studies designed with early detection in mind, summarised in Table 2.
 Note, genetic biomarkers were discussed in more detail in an earlier section of this review41.